 Transferring your WordPress website to another consist of 3 steps: Transfer website files, Transfer Database and Changing of a few settings.

 Transfer Website Files to a New Host

 Let’s start with the first step.
-To move your files to your new host, First download the files to your local computer via an FTP client or Cpanel.
+To move your files to your new host, First, download the files to your local computer via an FTP client or Cpanel.
 If you want to use FTP, Connect to your website via a FTP client like FileZilla, You’ll be shown all WordPress files for your installation.
 Simply drag the files to your local computer, and it’ll start downloading.
 It will take some time to download all files to your server since it’ll download all files one by one.

 If you want to do it quickly, You can go to your Cpanel, Make a .zip file of your files and download the .zip file to your local computer.
 Since it’ll just be one file, It should be downloaded quickly.

 After downloading all the files to your computer, Now it’s time to move them to your new host.
 Just upload them via FTP and if want to do it quickly as before, use Cpanel to upload the .zip file and extract it using File Manager.

 Transfer the WordPress Database

 Now for the second step, First you have to export the database using Cpanel.
 After logging into Cpanel, there are two ways to export your database and download it.
 First is via phpMyAdmin.
 In phpMyAdmin, Go to Export, Select your database and download the database file to your computer.
 Another way is to go to Backup in your Cpanel if your host is offering it.
 Go to Backup and click on your database file and download it.

 There, Upload the file and import it.
 Just like exporting, You can also import via Backups.
 Go to Backup, In Restore a MySQL Database Backup, Upload the database file that you have downloaded before and import it.